joemasilotti/turbolinks/README.md

 Listen for the `turbolinks:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit's location.
 Then cancel the visit by calling `event.preventDefault()`.

 Restoration visits cannot be canceled and do not fire `turbolinks:before-visit`.
-Restoration visits are issued in response to history navigation that has *already taken place*, typically via the browser’s Back and Forward buttons, and consequently cannot be prevented.
+Turbolinks issues restoration visits in response to history navigation that has *already taken place*, typically via the browser’s Back or Forward buttons.

 ## Disabling Turbolinks on Specific Links